raindrum/citeurl/docs_source/template-yamls.md

 ## Patterns

 Patterns are essentially the regular expressions that a template uses to detect overall citations.
 However, a pattern is not a pure regex---instead of including a regex for each token the pattern can recognize, the pattern simply contains a reference to the token itself.
 This is useful as a way to avoid redefining a token's regex when it is used in multiple patterns.
-As such.

 A template's `patterns` are responsible for recognizing one or more formats of typical long-form citations to the given body of law.
-In addition to these, a template can also have `shortform patterns` and `idform patterns`, which are triggered once a longform citation has already been recognized.
-When this occurs, CiteURL looks for "idform" citations until it encounters a different intervening citation, and it looks for shortforms anywhere until the end of the document.
+In addition to these, a template can also have `shortform patterns` and `idform patterns`, which go into effect after an ordinary `pattern` has been matched.
+When this happens, CiteURL looks for "idform" citations until it encounters a different intervening citation, and it looks for shortforms anywhere until the end of the document.
 In addition, a template can have `broad patterns`, which are exactly like longform patterns except that they are only used in search engine-like contexts, where user convenience is more important than avoiding false positives.

 ### Pattern Format